woldie/JaDE/README.md

 We provide a 'hot' development mode that automatically rebuilds and reloads files as you edit and save them in your text editor and creation tools:

-    lerna run dev
+    ./dev

 The progress of JavaScript unit tests and Inklecate compilations can be observed on the command-line.
-And, you may visit an auto-updating copy of your running JaDE game on your local at:  {COMING SOON}.
-If the auto-update function does not work, you can always hit Refresh on your browser.
+And, you may visit an auto-updating copy of your running JaDE game on your local at:  http://localhost:8888/  If the auto-update function does not work, you can always hit Refresh on your browser.

-If you want to build a distribution of your game, run:
+If you want to build a distribution of your game {COMING SOON}, run:

-    lerna run {COMING SOON}
+    ./dist

 And all of the compiled files you need to play your game will be saved to the `dist` folder.